 This study aimed to identify self-report correlates of central pain augmentation in individuals with knee pain.
 A subset of participants (n = 420) in the Knee Pain and related health In the Community (KPIC) baseline survey ...

-Quantitative sensory testing in painful osteoarthritis: a systematic review and meta-analysis.
+Quantitative sensory testing and predicting outcomes for musculoskeletal pain, disability, and negative affect: a systematic review and meta-analysis.

 An unusual cause of sudden onset shoulder pain in a child

 6-year-old previously well child presented to the emergency department with a history of sudden onset left shoulder pain.

 Baseline self-report 'central mechanisms' trait predicts persistent knee pain in the Knee Pain in the Community (KPIC) cohort

 Objectives: We investigated whether baseline scores for a self-report trait linked to central mechanisms predict 1 year pain outcomes in the Knee Pain in the Community cohort.
 Method: 1471 participants reported knee pain ...

 Factors predicting pain and early discontinuation of tumour necrosis factor-alpha-inhibitors in people with rheumatoid arthritis: results from the British society for rheumatology biologics register.

 BACKGROUND: We examined pain levels in 2 cohorts assembled from the British Society for Rheumatology Biologics Register (BSRBR), and investigated which factors predicted Bodily Pain scores and discontinuation of ...